 Since most of gambling and sports betting websites run PPC and other search related ad activities, their owners should note that Google’s new AdWords Enhanced campaigns require sites to have responsive design.
 So, your ad campaigns won’t be effective unless your site has clear messages, intuitive navigation and responsive design.

-I personally have no doubts that responsive web design will become an official standard for all good web pages and web content design to comply in the future, so now is the right time for you to start using it on your gambling and sports betting sites.
+I personally have no doubts that responsive web design will become an official standard for all good web pages and web content design to comply in the future, so now is the right time for you to start using it on your sports betting and casino review sites.

 Sources: "Gambling Insider", May-June 2013; "iGaming Business", issue 80, May/June 2013